This article may contain compensated links. Please read disclaimer for more info.

 - 7. Day Trip from Paris to Wine Tasting in Champagne

 - 8. Day Trip from Paris to Fontainebleau

 - 9. Day Drip from Paris to Provins

 Top Paris Day Trips

 Paris is an incredible city with many things to see and do.
 But if you have any more than three days in Paris, take the opportunity to get out of the city and see more of France as there are some great day trips from Paris.

 The list of wonderful day trips from Paris is very long.
 However, if you visit Paris for the first time, we suggest sticking to the top day trips from Paris: there must be a reason to be that popular!

-We won’t deny that popularity means more crowds but it also means better connections with public transportation for DIY travelers.
-Also, the best day trips from Paris are proposed by all the tour operators which means more competitive prices in case you decide to book a day tour.
+We won’t deny that popularity means more crowds, but it also means better connections with public transportation for DIY travelers.
+Also, the best day trips from Paris are proposed by all the tour operators, which means more competitive prices if you decide to book a day tour.

 Here’s the definitive list of best day trips from Paris, featuring historic cities, seaside towns, world heritage wonders, and adventures in the great French countryside.

 Join France Bucket List — All Things French | France Travel Inspiration